vishnunairjanardhan/democms/src/content/posts/beginners-guide-to-e-commerce-promotions.md

 ### Offer discounts and coupons

-Discounts and <a href="https://www.99minds.io/blog/generic/how-do-coupons-work-for-businesses/" target="_blank">coupons are an excellent promotional strategy to increase sales and drive traffic to your website</a>
+Discounts and coupons are an excellent promotional strategy to increase sales and drive traffic to your website.
-.
 You can offer discounts to first-time buyers or to customers who refer your website to their friends.
 Coupons can also be used to entice customers to purchase more items from your website.

 ### Use social media platforms